 Our school values are based on 12 Christian Values and each term they are the focus for our school worship and learning.

 Trust, Respect, , Courage, Cooperation, Friendship, Perseverance

-Our pupil led 'Values Volunteers' monitors the effectiveness of the impact of the Values across the school and the current focus is how each class is recognising the values linked to their learning and shown in the class reflective areas.
+Our pupil led 'Values Volunteers' monitor the effectiveness of the impact of the Values across the school.
+Values and the Collective Worship focus are linked and entwined with the curriculum and daily teaching and learning.